ywamsendai/ywamsendai-docs/docs/staff/staffing.md

 ## 3. YWAM Sendai Vision

 Staff are expected to fully embrace YWAM Sendai's Vision to become a mission hub for the whole Tohoku region.
 We feel that God has called YWAM Sendai to become a healthy and vibrant YWAM / UofN training centre, established specifically in order to multiply ministries throughout Sendai city and the whole Tohoku region.
 We want to see Japanese or Japanese-English training schools designed to equip people to reach the Japanese people specifically, and giving them practical experience in reaching the Japanese in Sendai through various ministries.
 The cornerstone school we are establishing is the DTS.
 Once this is established, we desire to run secondary schools to better equip people, including the Japanese.
 As we are a pioneering team, **we expect all Sendai YWAMers to be an active part of establishing our DTS**.
-Once we grow in number as a Staff team (estimated at 2025), this expectation will be removed and Circles will be established that focus on specific ministries or schools.
+Once we grow in number as a Staff team, this expectation will be removed and Circles will be established that focus on specific ministries or schools.

 ## 4. Pay, Benefits, Insurance, & Pension